cruncher/sparky/README.md

 the collection.
 This technique is nicked from AngularJS.
 One way Sparky and Angular differ is that Angular runs a digest loop to detect when data has changed, and Sparky queues a re-render as soon as a change in data is observed.)

-## data-ctrl

-All the above examples use the model directly as the context for rendering the DOM.
-Sparky uses the model by default, but you can create a scope object to use instead.

-    Sparky.ctrls['my-controller'] = function(node, model) {
-        var scope = {
-            lang: 'No language set'
-        };

-        // Return the scope object to use it for DOM rendering return scope;
-    };

-Where a controller returns undefined, the model is used as scope.
-But where a controller returns an object, that object is used as scope for rendering the DOM.

-Tell Sparky to use the controller:

-    <p data-ctrl="my-controller" data-model="text">I speak {{ lang }}</p>

-The controller is passed the DOM node, and the model (where a
-<code>data-model</code> is defined, otherwise model is undefined).
-Listen to
-changes on the model to update the scope:

-    Sparky.ctrls['my-controller'] = function(node, model) {
-        var scope = {
-            lang: 'No language set'
-        };

-        function updateLang(model) {
-            scope.lang = model.lang === 'en' ?
-'English' :
-                model.lang === 'fr' ?
-'French' :
-                model.lang === 'dp' ?
-'Dolphin' :
-                model.lang ;
-        }

-        // Observe changes to the model
-        Sparky.observe(model, 'lang', updateLang);

-        // Initialise the scope
-        updateLang(model);

-        // Return the scope object to use it for DOM rendering return scope;
-    };

-Try updating the model:

-    Sparky.data.text.lang = 'dp';

-In Sparky scope objects are just objects you create.
-You can make them inherit from other scopes and organise them however you like.

 ## Template filters